-Figure 3.6.: Calibration: analog 1.8V Output voltage, plotted are external measurement and internal values vs set resistance at the BCU Voltage Module.
+Figure 3.6.: Calibration: analog 1.8V Output voltage, plotted are external measurement and internal values vs set resistance R_S at the voltage module.

 Visualized in figure 3.6 is the analog domains calibration, showing nearly no difference in board and reference measurements.
 Mostly due to direct connection between created voltage and the STM-Chips pin.